gubby124/Ultimateapp/README.md

-a app i am work on with chatgpt
+a app i am working on with chatgpt